leo-bogert/bumblebee-multiscreen-tools/README.md

 To check whether this is working, right click a flash video and select ```Stats for nerds```.

 If the Flash plugin crashes often, try without the previous ```/etc``` configuration change, i.e. only install ```libvdpau1``` as [aforementioned](#video-acceleration).
-That will make it only use hardware rendering but not hardware decoding (or vice versa?).
+That will make it only use hardware rendering but not hardware decoding.

 Source: [ubuntuusers.de](http://wiki.ubuntuusers.de/Adobe_Flash)